DE | EN

 (2) Right to confirmation

-(3) Right to information
+(3) Right of access

-the purposes of processing;
+the purposes of the processing;

-the categories of personal data that are processed;
+the categories of personal data concerned;

 (4) Right to rectification